Faith? What is it?

 When Jesus spoke of faith as a mustard seed working wonders He meant exactly that.
 The faith Jesus referred to is the faith we have in God and such faith cannot be quantified; we either believe in God or we don't.
 James in his letter (James 1:8) described a person who doubted as being double-minded as they are thinking about two different things at the same time and unable make up their mind about anything.

 Without faith in God we are like a river cut off from its source that still expects to successfully complete its journey to the sea.
-St John Chrysostom maintained that faith unsupported by either prayer or scripture can be likened to a newly planted tree that can be uprooted with little or no effort as it is not yet grounded with a good root structure but when the tree is mature, having been regularly fed and watered during its life with prayer and scripture, it is able to withstand the hardest buffeting from without.
+St John Chrysostom maintained that faith unsupported by either prayer or scripture can be likened to a newly planted tree that can be uprooted with little or no effort as it is not yet grounded with a good root structure but when the tree is mature, having been regularly fed and watered during its life it is able to withstand the hardest buffeting from without.

 The more faith feeds on scripture and prayer the stronger it becomes and the more it is able to withstand any attack made upon it; and with certainty it will continue to spread its roots into the very soil of our soul to become a lasting and permanent part of who and what we are.

 Our faith must always be IN the loving, ruling, Christ and not like that of those who believe ABOUT Him only.
 When we try to intellectualize our Christian faith in a vain attempt to better understand it we only succeed in stripping it of much of its power.